 The second part of this webpage comprises a short article prepared as a draft in November 2014 for STS magazine.
 It was never completed - other items I submitted to the editor took priority.
 The material on this page will be reordered when I find the time.

 |A display panel in the dancehall at Langney School, Eastbourne, (UK) April

 Eastbourne International Folkdance Festival uses premises at St Catherine's College (previously Bishop's Bell School) and the adjoining Langney Primary School.

-The college and school may become centres of confrontation owing to the Festival organisers seeking on spurious grounds to bar me from these venues - but after a bust-up between the school and Maureen and Graham knight (allegedly!), the festival was transferred to near Evesham - just in time for Covid to put an end to proceedings fro a few years.
+The college and school might have become centres of confrontation owing to the Festival organisers seeking on spurious grounds to bar me from these venues - but after a bust-up between the school and Maureen and Graham knight (allegedly!), the festival was transferred to near Evesham - just in time for Covid to put an end to proceedings fro a few years.

 Of wider interest are the rights any person in England has to be treated fairly in respect of admission to all manner of 'public' events, and especially those where a large subsidy of public money is involved.

 Many dance festivals have onerous Terms and Conditions that seem to run counter to 'natural justice', itself a founding principle of English Law.

 |In threatening (illegal) violence straight out of the Handbook of

 "Eastbourne International Folkdance Festival reserves the right to refuse admission to, or evict anyone from, its events or campsite that they feel is, in their opinion is or has been, behaving in a threatening or unsociable manner." - Maureen Knight and her Star Chamber.

 Quite apart from the inane use of English there seem to be several things wrong with this paragraph, including the obvious one that 'eviction' implies violence against someone who doesn't wish to leave - and generally that can be done only by the police - and only when they have good grounds to use violence.
 And since when is 'being unsociable' a hanging offence under English Law?